May 6, 2021

 6. I'm from out of state.
 What do I need to know about traveling to Oregon?

 If you are unvaccinated or received your final vaccine less than two weeks ago, and you do not have COVID-like symptoms, you should self-quarantine at home for 14 days before entering the state to help reduce chances of spreading the virus.
 This means you should limit interactions to your immediate household during those 14 days.
-Likewise, if you are returning to Washington or California following your stay, you ought to self-quarantine again for 14 days.
-Oregon Gov. Kate Brown announced this joint travel advisory with the governors of Washington and California on Nov.
-13, 2020 in response to rising COVID-19 cases in the three states.
+Likewise, if you are returning to your home state following your stay, you ought to self-quarantine again for 14 days.
 While visiting, we strongly advise you to stick to your campsite and to your own household group.